ProticM/plazar-js/CONTRIBUTING.md

 #### Packages

 This folder contains `core` and `bootstrap-ui` and they are distributed as separate NPM packages.
 Each time when you run gulp tasks defined above, the build scripts will be created within the dist folder for each package.
+The versioning is managed by [lerna](https://github.com/lerna/lerna) by using the default `fixed` mode.

+#### Scripts

+This folder contains two JavaScript templates, `umd-wrapper.jst` and `dependant-module-wrapper.jst` which are used during the build process